Skip to main content

 What makes space opera enemies to lovers different from fantasy?

-A joint investigation where the data does not care which faction you serve.
+Fantasy leans on prophecy, magical bonds, or court intrigue.
+Space opera makes the proximity operational: ship systems, military protocol, a joint investigation where the data does not care which faction you serve.

-Earned trust replaces the hatred so gradually you miss the exact moment it happens.
+Attraction grows from shared pressure, and earned trust replaces the hatred so gradually you miss the exact moment it happens.

 Does the romance develop across the whole book or happen quickly?